EquilibriumTechnologies/ssc/README.md

 * Minimize storage by only storing captures when something pertinant has changed within the state.
 * Support a simple pluggable capture API for enabling, disabling, and extending what is captured.
 * Support monitoring of multiple accounts.
+* Provide framework for producing analytics on the captured data for metrics/reporting purposes.

 #### Getting started: